-The SISCI API provides functionality to register and trigger application interrupt's into a remote node.
+The SISCI API provides functionality to register and trigger application interrupt's into one or multiple remote nodes.
 Please consult the SISCI Users guide for details on using SISCI interrupts.

 Significant benefits provided by PCI Express

 The PCI Express based reflective memory solutions provides significant improvements over alternative solutions: